Can ‘Democratic Socialists of America’ Be Salvaged?

 For her part in smearing Bill Fishburn as “anti-union” (and in turn re-electing conservative Port Commissioner Bill McGregor), the commissioners voted to appoint Deb Pattin to the Port’s Citizen Advisory Committee, alongside anti-LGBTQIA and actual anti-union activists associated with The Freedom Foundation.

-Sabotaging Socialist Candidates
+Attacking and Sabotaging Socialist Activists and Candidates

 In May 2018, Riley Woodward-Pratt filed a public records request for the audio of a court hearing where Socialist Party candidate for Public Utilities Commissioner, Andrew Saturn, was requesting a protection order against individuals accused of stalking and attacking him.
 Saturn was starting a campaign focused on pushing for electrical power and high-speed internet as local public utility alternatives to Puget Sound Energy and Comcast.
 With billions of dollars at stake, Saturn and his family faced all of the threats that come with standing up to big-money interests.